carissalin/HopeBot/README.md

-# DNDBot
+# HopeBot
-A multipurpose Discord bot for D&D.
+A multipurpose Discord bot for D&D and other things.